Advice on buying a New Computer

 Floppy Drives

-Rarely used nowadays but still included
+Rarely used nowadays but included if you ask.

 Audio